How to Install RPM Fusion on Fedora 40 or 39

 Enable RPM Fusion Testing Updates (Optional)

 Enabling the RPM Fusion Testing repositories might be helpful for users interested in accessing the latest bleeding-edge updates, such as beta releases or new NVIDIA drivers.
-Keep in mind that packages in the Testing repositories may be unstable, so use them with caution.
+Remember that packages in the Testing repositories may be unstable, so use them cautiously.

 Enable the Free Testing Updates Repository